Saturday, 24 May 2025

 I have contacted Okeover but the busts of the Okeovers have disappeared.

 Perhaps by the Danish Sculptor Charles Stanley but I now consider that it is much more likely to have come from the workshop of Roubiliac.
-My argument again rests on the use of a form of socle unique to Roubiliac and the repetition of the drapery.
+My argument again rests on the use of a form of socle unique to Roubiliac and the repetition of the drapery - which appears on the bust of - at Little Easton Essex..

 The socle on an unsigned marble bust of the young Marcus Aurelius at Seaton Delaval previously at Melton Constable Hall, Norfolk follows the same pattern.

-Another pointer to the Roubiliac authorship is the use of the same drapery on another bust on the Maynard Monument see below. - Another feature that appears only on Roubiliac's busts.
+The pointer to the Roubiliac authorship is the use of the same drapery on another bust on the Maynard Monument at Little Easton see below. - Another feature that appears only on Roubiliac's busts.

 At Okeover Thomas Carter acted as a supplier of sculpture from another neighbour in Piccadilly, John Cheere.
 The accounts show that £8, with 18s for casing, was paid for ‘work done by order of Mr Carter per John Cheere.
 To making a statue of a black’ (Oswald 1964, 175).